 - 30 uncommon unisex names

 36 uncommon baby girl names

-Are you looking into your beautiful baby girl’s eyes, thinking about her future as a strong, confident woman, wondering, What is a badass name for a girl?
+Are you looking into your beautiful baby girl’s eyes, thinking about her future as a strong, confident woman – unafraid to stand out from the crowd?

-We’ve got all sorts of rare names for your little peanut, from cute uncommon baby girl names to badass girl names:
+We’ve got all sorts of rare names for your little peanut, from cute uncommon baby names to the weird and badass: